mukka29/Operating-Systems/Assignment3/README.md

 <ul>-t z </ul>

 where x is the maximum number of child processes spawned (default 5) and filename is the log file used.
 The -t parameter determines the time in seconds when the master will terminate itself and all children (default 20).

+## Compilation Steps:
+Navigate to the directory "mukka.3/Assignment3" on hoare and issue the below commands Compiling with make
+<ul>$ make</ul>
+<ul>OR</ul>
+<ul>$ gcc -Werror -ggdb master.c -o master</ul>
+<ul>$ gcc -Werror -ggdb palin.c -o palin</ul>

+## Execution:
+<ul>$ ./master 2>users_log.txt/ul>
+* After this program execution (main executable here are 'oss.c' and 'user.c' files), two files executable files are generated - namely "oss" and "users", along with the log file.
+The output here in this case gets into the logfile, which contains the output in the required format.

+## Checking the result:
+* Once the program is ececuted, required Executable files are generated.
+Along with them, one file called log file will also be generated.
+* ls
+* this command shows all the files present in the directory after the project is executed.

+## data.h File
+* This file contains the constants used in the project.

+## log File: output.log
+* After the execution, A logfile is generated, file contains the output in the required format